 CE Marking of Tiles and Tile Adhesives

-CE marking within the EU became mandatory for tile adhesives in 2004 and tiles in 2005; the UK will fall under the same regulations in July 2013.
+CE marking within the EU became mandatory for tile adhesives in 2004 and tiles in 2005.
+Since 2013 these regulations have also been mandatory in the UK.

 What is CE Marking?